DugongBioinformatics/Dugong/README.md

 A client is required for Dugong access through the VNC protocol.
 During the tests, the VNC® Viewer for Google Chrome application was used in the Chrome Web Store.

 For access to DugongCMD the user can use an SSH client of his choice.
 We also provide access through the tty application, requiring only that the user direct their browser to the address below followed by port 3000.
-The default DugongCMD user is the ***docker*** with the ***docker*** password.
+The default DugongCMD user is the ***dugong*** with the ***dugong*** password.

 ```
 http://<IP or Host>:3000